BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 to the path but not to the groups the path belongs to.
 Let _d_ be the depth of the recursion.

-When there isn't an error:
+When there isn't an error in the input:
 _d_ <= max { _A_ + _B_, _N_ } + 2 _G_ + 6

 <!-- max { _A_ + _B_, _N_ } + (_G_ + 1) + (_G_ + 1) + 1 + (1 + 2) -->